 Here are ways you can promote your child’s social emotional health:

-– Guide your child through social situations.
-Children learn to socialize through practice and experiences that are supported by caring adults.
+- Gently guide children through social situations.
+Children learn to socialize through practice and experiences

-– Be a positive role model.
-Give your child opportunities to observe you being a kind, caring person and taking time to safely calm down when upset.
+- Be a positive role model.
+Offer children opportunities to observe you being kind and calming down when upset

-– Help your child learn a variety of words to fully express their feelings.
+- Help children learn a variety of words to express their feelings

 A variety of online resources are available to help parents promote their children’s social emotional health.
 See Parent Resources here.